emiliew122/todo-list/README.md

-# todo-list
-A very basic todo-list tool written in Python
+# Todo-List manager written in Python

+to run it, it's as easy as running
+`python3 main.py`